 Of course the most important thing about the platter is selecting your cheese and charcuterie.
 But… if you can’t be bothered, we’ve done the hard work for you.

 Keep it simple - go for a combination of hard, soft, and goats cheeses (if you like blue cheese – go for gold!
 It can sometimes be a bit divisive amongst a crowd).

-On our Christmas menu is also a silky smooth chicken liver parfait handcrafted by Romeo Baudin, head charcutier of Haverick's Meats.
+We adore the silky smooth chicken liver parfait handcrafted by Romeo Baudin, head charcutier of Haverick's Meats.
 It's the ultimate indulgence to add to your platter!

 Or maybe something a little unexpected...

 It doesn't have to be all cheese and charcuterie, of course.
-A great one to tack on is our hot smoked trout pate, which we make with flaked, hot-smoked Tassie trout, stirred through creme fraiche and enlivened with lemon zest, capers and dill.
+A great one to tack on is hot smoked trout pate, which we make with flaked, hot-smoked Tassie trout, stirred through creme fraiche and enlivened with lemon zest, capers and dill.